codsen/codsen/packages/ranges-push/readme.md

 ## In my case

 Originally this library was part of [email-remove-unused-css](https://github.com/codsen/email-remove-unused-css/), but I tore it off and placed into a separate (this) library when I needed the same function in [html-img-alt](https://github.com/codsen/html-img-alt).
-Since then, [Detergent](https://github.com/codsen/detergent) also uses it, so its unit test wouldn't take an hour, calculating all possible combinations of the options, while input string is mutated again and again in the for loop.
+Since then, [Detergent](https://github.com/codsen/detergent) also uses it, so its unit test wouldn't take an hour, calculating all possible combinations of the options, while input string is mutated again and again in the for a loop.

 This library is part one of two library combo, second one being [string-replace-slices-array](https://github.com/codsen/string-replace-slices-array).